FBI Transform in Gevrey Classes and Anosov Flows

 The proof of the existence of such an extension for $a$ is based on Lemma \ref{lemma:almost-analytic-extension-Gs} and a standard rescaling argument, using for instance a partition of unity of Paley--Littlewood type.
 Observe that the quantity in the exponential is comparable to $\| \Im (x,\xi) \|_{g_{KN}}^{-1/(s-1)}$.
 As in Remark \ref{remark:size_d_bar}, the estimate \eqref{eq:size_dbar_symbol} can be upgraded to a Gevrey estimates: there are constants $C,R > 0$ such that for every $(x,\xi) \in \p{T^* \Omega}_\epsilon$ and $\alpha,\beta \in \N^{2n}$ we have -- under the identification $\R^{2n} \simeq \C^n$,

 \end{remark}

 In the case $s=1$, we will construct in \S \ref{sssecparametrix} a parametrix for elliptic pseudors.
-To do so, we need the notion of formal analytic symbols and of realization of those symbols, that we define now.
+To do so, we need the notions of formal analytic symbols and their realization, that we define now.

 \begin{definition} Let $m \in \R$.
 We define an element of the class of formal symbols $FS^{1,m}\p{T^* U}$ to be a formal series $\sum_{k \geq 0} h^k a_k$ where the $a_k$'s are $\mathcal{C}^\infty$ functions from $T^* U$ to $\C$ such that, for every open relatively compact subset $\Omega$ of $U$, there are $\epsilon > 0$ and, for each $k \geq 0$, a holomorphic extension of $a_k$ to $\p{T^* \Omega}_\epsilon$, and constants $C,R > 0$ such that for every $k \in \N$ and $(x,\xi) \in \p{T^* \Omega}_\epsilon$ we have